 Ensuring the National Minimum Wage is achieved and improved on Campaigning with government for an increase in the National Minimum Wage Some workers are unlawfully paid below the NMW eg non-unionised workplaces, migrant domestic workers and homeworkers.
-Eliminating low pay is a win for equality Training included as a collective bargaining issue Fully funded training with paid time-off and monitoring who receives training Access to training, or lack of it, can have a big impact on pay.
-Part-time, agency and older workers particularly lose out on training Negotiating reasonable adjustments without loss of pay and with clear procedures to check this Disabled workers have the right to reasonable adjustments to get and keep a job.
-This should not be at the expense of previous pay ratesterm Check women's pay and equality There is a gender pay gap in most workplaces Check black, Asian & ethnic minority workers' pay and equality BAEM workers are mostly under-represented in higher grades Check young men and young women's pay Unfair age rates exist in many workplaces Check older workers' pay Poverty in retirement mean more older workers at work facing discrimination Check disabled workers' pay and equality Disabled workers are more likely to be low paid Check migrant workers' pay Migrant worker Agencies are discriminating, including in basic rates, housing, travel, Tax & NI Check agency workers' pay A two-tier workforce is bad for everyone Check ex-offenders' pay Discrimination is unlawful
+Eliminating low pay is a win for Equalities Training included as a collective bargaining issue Fully funded training with paid time-off and monitoring who receives training for all Access to training for all, or lack of it, can have a big impact on pay.
+Parttime, agency and older workers particularly lose out on training Negotiating reasonable adjustments without loss of pay and with clear procedures to check this Disabled workers have the right to reasonable adjustments to get and keep a job.
+This should not be at the expense of previous pay rates Check women's pay and equality There is a gender pay gap in most workplaces Check black and Asian ethnic minority workers' pay and equality BAEM workers are mostly under-represented in higher grades Check young men and young women's pay Unfair age rates exist in many workplaces Check older workers' pay Poverty in retirement mean more older workers at work facing discrimination Check disabled workers' pay and equality Disabled workers are more likely to be low paid Check LGBT+ workers' pay and equality Discrimination can result in different level of wages and welfare Check migrant workers' pay Migrant worker Agencies are discriminating, including in basic rates, housing, travel, Tax and NI Check agency workers' pay A two-tier workforce is bad for everyone Check ex-offenders' pay Discrimination is unlawful